Setting up a KPI dashboard — not only for airline operations — is a complicated endeavor.

 Here’s an example of a dashboard with a focused and reduced information:

-A KPI dashboard has to follow two essential structure principles.
+An airline operations KPI dashboard has to follow two essential structure principles.

 The overall structure defines which and how many dashboards you are planning to develop.
 Dashboards should always focus on one specific business aspect or one question.